endlessnoc/endlessnoc/README.md

 • National Sun-yat Sen University, major in Finance with an interdisciplinary program in Data Science  (_2020.9 - 2024.1_)
 • Overall GPA: 3.94/4.3, last 60 GPA: 4.29/4.3
 • Academic Excellence Award (Rank #1 in the semester * 2 times)
-• Early Graduation with Excellent Academic Achievement -Complete bachelor's degree one semester ahead of schedule.
+• Early Graduation with Excellent Academic Achievement - Complete bachelor's degree one semester ahead of schedule.

 ⚡Competition